Root Canals: Do I Really Need One & How Are They Done?

 Emergency Root Canals

 Emergency root canal procedures can literally save your tooth.
 Waiting to treat a badly broken or damaged tooth can lead to tooth discoloring and even extraction.
-Also, our root canal dentist can prescribe the necessary antibiotics to keep any infection from further complicating the tooth repair.
+Also, our emergency root canal dentist can prescribe the necessary antibiotics to keep any infection from further complicating the tooth repair.